QubitPi/knowledge-graph-spec/STYLE_GUIDE.md

 # Knowledge Graph Specification Style Guide

-This document outlines the styles used in the GraphQL spec to aid editorial and consistency.
+This document outlines the styles used in the Knowledge Graph spec to aid editorial and consistency.
 The writing style portions are inspired by the AP style guide.
-When making changes to the GraphQL specification, please aim to be consistent with this style guide.
+When making changes to the Knowledge Graph specification, please aim to be consistent with this style guide.

 ## Auto-Formatting

-The GraphQL specification is formatted using the `prettier` tool, so you should not need to think about gaps between paragraphs and titles, nor about word wrapping - this is handled for you.
+The Knowledge Graph specification is formatted using the `prettier` tool, so you should not need to think about gaps between paragraphs and titles, nor about word wrapping - this is handled for you.

 ## Headings

-The GraphQL specification uses two types of headings: numbered headings and unnumbered headings.
+The Knowledge Graph specification uses two types of headings: numbered headings and unnumbered headings.
 All headings should be written in Title Case (see below).

 ### Numbered Headings